Nonnegative cross-curvature in infinite dimensions: synthetic definition and spaces of measures: A synthetic formulation of nonnegative cross-curvature

 with every quantity finite, which in turn gives $\phi^{cc}(y)\leq \phi(y)$, thus in fact $\phi^{cc}(y)= \phi(y)$.
 This means that \eqref{eq:condition-nonempty-subdiff} implies $\phi=\phi^{cc}$.
 When $X$ and $Y$ are more general sets or when considering a more general cost function, condition \eqref{eq:condition-nonempty-subdiff} may not be automatically satisfied by a c-concave function $\phi$.
 It turns out that more than c-concavity, it is condition \eqref{eq:condition-nonempty-subdiff} that we will need here.
-We relax it to allow infinite values in which case it becomes no stronger, and no weaker, than c-concavity.
+Since condition \eqref{eq:condition-nonempty-subdiff} forces $\phi$ to be finite-valued, we relax it to allow infinite values and only require c-subdifferentials to be nonempty at points where $\phi$ is finite.
 Given an arbitrary set $Y$, we therefore define

-The next result gives a characterization of NNCC spaces in terms of c-subdifferentials; it is an analogue of \Cref{lemma:subdiff-connected} for the MTW condition.
+Note that contrary to \eqref{eq:condition-nonempty-subdiff}, in general the relaxed condition $\phi\in\widetilde\Phi^c$ doesn't imply (and is not implied by) c-concavity of $\phi$.
+The next result then gives a characterization of NNCC spaces in terms of c-subdifferentials; it is an analogue of \Cref{lemma:subdiff-connected} for the MTW condition.
 Given $s\in (0,1)$, in order to properly define the convex combination $\phi_s$ of two functions $\phi_0,\phi_1\colon Y\to [-\infty,+\infty]$ that take infinite values, we use the hypograph,

-see also the use of hypographs in \Cref{sec:app:infinite}.
+see also the use of hypographs in Appendix \ref{sec:app:infinite}.
 This says that

 with the rule $(+\infty)+(-\infty)=(-\infty)+(+\infty)=-\infty$ in the right-hand side.

 \begin{proposition} Let $X$ and $Y$ be two arbitrary sets and $c\colon X\times Y\to [-\infty,+\infty]$ an arbitrary function.
 Given $x_0,x_1,\tilde x\in X$ and $\yb\in Y$ such that $c(x_0,\yb)$, $c(x_1,\yb)$ are finite and given $s\in (0,1)$, the following statements are equivalent. \begin{enumerate}[(i)] \item $c(\tilde x,\yb)$ is finite and